91% of customers say they’d give referrals, and only 11% of salespeople ask for referrals, according to a study by The Brevet Group.

 Think of the lawyer in your life.
 We’re willing to bet that your lawyer, unless directly connected, came to be your lawyer because of a family or friend’s referral.
 Why are we so sure of that?

-Because consumers don’t want to spend countless hours googling and meeting with lawyers – they want to find the one lawyer that their connections already use and trust.
-That degree of connection buildings an extension of trust quite a bit quicker.
+Because consumers don’t want to spend countless hours googling and meeting with lawyers, they want to find the one lawyer that their connections already use and trust.
+That degree of connection builds an extension of trust.

 And this trust…builds more credibility for you and your practice.

-What if we told you that you can efficiently generate new business by properly building your referral-based business.
+What if we told you that you can efficiently generate new business by building your referral-based business?

 Well, you can.
 And you should.